pheiroijampooja/NASSCOM-VSD-SOC-Design/README.md

 Run the flow.tcl in the interactive mode:
  ./flow.tcl script -interactive

-Load the require package openlane 0.9 package require openlane 0.9
+Load the require package openlane 0.9: package require openlane 0.9

-Preparation of the design files (run) prep -design picorv32a
+Preparation of the design files (run): prep -design picorv32a

 Synthesis is carried out using the following command: